Research

 Environmental impacts of international trade

-International and intraregional trade can have a profound affect on the distribution of environmental impacts and resource use.
+International and intraregional trade can have a profound effect on the distribution of environmental impacts and resource use.
 Quantifying those spatial dislocations is thus a perennial and cross-cutting topic of research by our lab.

 Recent trade-related publications: